"You turned my wailing into dancing; you removed my sackcloth and clothed me with joy." (Psalm 30:11)

 Likewise, the Fall of man in the Garden was a moment of victory for Satan.
 And yet at the same instance, God set in motion his plan to redeem and renew us.
 Furthermore, humanity was put on course to realize a greater appreciation for God and was what lost.

-God's goodness and glory, for his personal and intimate nearness, would we ever have eaten the apple?
+After all, if we had fully comprehended God's goodness and glory, for his personal and intimate nearness, would we ever have eaten the apple?